Save Your Beloved Betta: Top Reasons For Betta Fish Death

 Check the Water:

-Test the water to make sure it’s safe.
-Check for things like ammonia, nitrite, nitrate levels, and pH.
+Test the water to ensure its safety.
+Check for ammonia, nitrite, nitrate, and pH levels.

 Think About What Happened: